 4. Distract yourself

-5. Recognize your role
+5. Recognize your role as parent

 Parents think their role is to help their teens feel better.
 We want to solve their problems and stop the hurt they’re feeling, but it’s not our job.
 Schneps emphasizes, “It’s not your job because you’re not going to be able to do it.
 You can’t make it better for them.
 They’re looking for empathy from their peers, not you.
 And you’re just setting yourself up to be the dumping ground for their feelings.”